Leadership

 Sarita served as the Director of Home Visiting for 22 years, leading the Healthy Families Massachusetts Implementation Team (HFMIT).
 Under Sarita’s leadership, Healthy Families Massachusetts (HFM) has twice successfully completed Healthy Families America accreditation and has been the subject of a longstanding randomized trial evaluation that has demonstrated the positive impacts of HFM in the short and long-term.

-In addition to experience as a home visitor and NCAST rater in Hawai’i Healthy Start, she holds the degrees of Bachelor of Arts in History from Kansas State University and Master in Public Policy from the Harvard Kennedy School of Government, as well as a certificate in Nonprofit Management from the Boston University Institute for Nonprofit Management and Leadership.
+In addition to experience as a home visitor and NCAST rater in Hawai’i Healthy Start, she holds the degrees of Bachelor of Arts in History from Kansas State University and Master’s in Public Policy from the Harvard Kennedy School of Government, as well as a certificate in Nonprofit Management from the Boston University Institute for Nonprofit Management and Leadership.
 Sarita is a proud mother and grandmother and lives in Somerville with her husband and their hedgehogs.

-portrait of Tammy Bernardi
+• Tammy Bernardi

 Tammy Bernardi

-Director of Prevention
+Director of Child Sexual Abuse Prevention

 Tammy Bernardi

-As Associate Director of Prevention, Tammy leads our statewide child sexual abuse prevention (CSAP) work.
+As Director of Prevention, Tammy leads our statewide child sexual abuse prevention (CSAP) work.
 She currently oversees all CSAP programming, technical assistance and support to funded programs, data collection, statewide relationships to support CSAP programs, and content development for the Safe Kids Thrive website.

 Prior to joining the CSAP team, Tammy worked with the Healthy Families Massachusetts (HFM) program as a Program Specialist and Resource Specialist for over 15 years, providing training, technical assistance, and quality assurance to HFM staff.
 With over 20 years in the field, she has experience teaching and managing early childhood programs, early childhood home visiting, and home visiting program development.
 Additionally, she has extensive experience training professionals in early childhood developmental screening, curriculum use, reflective supervisory skills development, communication approaches when working with families, Strengthening Families Protective Factors, and child sexual abuse prevention programming.